 This tip also applies to clothes you want to keep.
 Identify some that aren’t so nice or you don’t need right away and put them to work.
 You’ll save on bubble wrap, and you’ll be packing up stuff you want to keep!

 Moving Tips: Alternative ideas to this: stick small things into shoes to use that space, secure non-valuable jewelry inside handbags, or put sharp knives inside oven mitts.
 If you have a clear plastic bin, then use it in place of a box.
 The idea is to find spaces and use them as much as possible.
 Every little bit helps.

 Don’t Make Anything Too Heavy

-It’s really easy to get carried away throwing all your books into one box, for instance.
+It’s easy to get carried away throwing all your books into one box, for instance.
 But, think of the weight you’re creating.
-Heavier items cost more to ship and also are harder to lift and transfer.
+Heavier items cost more to ship and are harder to lift and transfer.
 You also run the risk of the box breaking.

 Use Bubble Wrap Generously For Breakables